PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 The classic workflow for JWT authentication is:
 1. You authenticate yourself with your credential (username, password, etc...)
-2. API will sign those credentials with a secret key
+2. API signs those credentials with a secret key
 3. API sends back the token to the user
 4. The client put the token in future requests to authenticate him in the header